City-of-Helsinki/drupal-infofinland/README.md

 ## Instance specific features

 [The Infofinland frontend](https://github.com/City-of-Helsinki/infofinland-ui/) is built using Next.js.
-Because of this, the `helfi_platform_config` module isn't enabled.
-The reason is that the Next.js Drupal module has some dependencies that conflict with `helfi_platform_config`.
-To work around this, a special [`infofinland_dummy` module](./patches/helfi_platform_config/composer.json) is used, which replaces problematic drupal modules.
-This dummy module allows the compatible parts of `helfi_platform_config` to be used without causing issues.
+Some Next.js drupal modules conflict with `helfi_platform_config`.
+To work around this, a special [`infofinland_dummy` module](./patches/helfi_platform_config/composer.json) is used, which replaces problematic modules.
+This module allows the compatible parts of `helfi_platform_config` to be used.

 ## Requirements